jdx/mise/docs/tasks/toml-tasks.md

 dir = "{{cwd}}"
 ```

-Also, `MISE_ORIGNAL_CWD` is set to the original working directory and will be passed to the task.
+Also, `MISE_ORIGINAL_CWD` is set to the original working directory and will be passed to the task.

 ## Arguments